skalogryz/zengl/src/README.txt

 - Direct3D9Ex: tex_GetData is too slow("thanks" to developers from AMD and Intel)
 - Direct3D8: PR2D_SMOOTH doesn't work
 - Direct3D8: render targets don't use alpha-chnnel because of bugs in Direct3D8
+- Direct3D8: scissor_* functions don't work when rendering into texture
 - render targets can lose data inside after Device Lost, because of Direct3D restrictions
 - no support of compressed textures
 - no support of Windows 64 bit